Advice

 Many people are under the impression they have to pay big money for software if they want a good product.
 This simply isn't the case.
 I use Linux as my primary operating system, and it and all the software that I run on it are free.
 Using 100% free software, I am able to surf the Web, email, instant message, create documents, graphics and spreadsheets, listen to mp3's, watch movies, and create websites.
 Admittedly, Linux isn't for everybody, but even on a Windows computer there will almost always be free alternatives to the high-priced commercial software applications.

 Instead of Microsoft Office, try the OpenOffice suite.
 For the typical user it should do whatever you need an office suite to do.
 Instead of Photoshop, give GIMP a try.
 Instead of Dreamweaver, try NVU.
-Never, ever pay for antivirus when there are great free products like AVG Free and Avast.
+Never, ever pay for antivirus when there are free products like Microsoft Security Essentials and Avast.
 It's always worth looking for a free alternative before you part with good money.

 • Be sceptical of forwarded email •